EfficientPhys: Enabling Simple, Fast and Accurate Camera-Based Vitals Measurement: Results and Discussion

 \textbf{Computational Cost and On-Device Latency.} Fig. \ref{fig:latency_acc} and the Table \ref{tab:latency} summarize the computational cost of the existing neural methods.
 Again, due to the lack of open source implementation and complex algorithm design, we were not able to replicate every architecture to benchmark its on-device latency.
 The results show that EfficientPhys-C only takes 40ms to process a single frame and it does not take any extra computational time to perform preprocessing.
-On the other hand, due to the complexity model architecture and extra time for calculating hand-crafted normalized raw and difference frames, TS-CAN takes 63ms per frame.
+On the other hand, due to the complex model architecture and additional time for calculating hand-crafted normalized raw and difference frames, TS-CAN takes 63ms per frame.
 As mentioned earlier, Dual-GAN has a complicated preprocessing procedure for facial landmark detection, segmentation, color transformation and augmentation.
-We implemented this and benchmark the preprocessing module on our platform, and it takes 275ms per frame, which is already 7x than the entire computational time of EfficientPhys-C. The estimation network in Dual-GAN also includes 12 2D convolution operations, numerous 1D convolution operations.
+We implemented this and benchmarked the preprocessing module on our platform, and it took 275ms per frame, which is already 7x than the entire computational time of EfficientPhys-C. The estimation network in Dual-GAN also includes 12 2D convolution operations and numerous 1D convolution operations.
 Thus, we believe it would add a significant amount of computational time on top of the 275ms preprocessing time per frame.
-The default Transformer-based EfficientPhys (T1) has a unfavorable inference due to its deep architecture design and takes 300ms to process every single frame.
-After reducing the depth to EfficientPhys-T2, it can achieve same inference time as the EfficientPhys-C. However, EfficientPhys-T2 has a much worse performance on all three benchmark datasets.
+The default Transformer-based EfficientPhys (T1) has an unfavorable inference time due to its deep architecture design and takes 300ms to process every single frame.
+After reducing the depth to EfficientPhys-T2, it can achieve the same inference time as the EfficientPhys-C. However, EfficientPhys-T2 has the poorest performance on all three benchmark datasets.